ika-musume/IKA87AD/README.md

 * Emulates the CMOS version of the CPU.

 ## Module instantiation
-The steps below show how to instantiate the IKAOPM module in Verilog:
+The steps below show how to instantiate the IKA87AD module in Verilog:

 1. Download this repository or add it as a submodule to your project.
 2. You can use the Verilog snippet below to instantiate the module.